tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Is the value of dwc:dateIdentified within Parameter ranges and either overlap or is later than dwc:eventDate?
+Is the value of dwc:dateIdentified within Parameters range and does it overlap with or is it later than dwc:eventDate?

 #### Specification